postsharp/Metalama.Documentation/content/conceptual/aspects/advising/implementing-interfaces.md

 Within your implementation of the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method, invoke the <xref:Metalama.Framework.Advising.AdviserExtensions.ImplementInterface*> method.

 You might need to pass a value to the <xref:Metalama.Framework.Aspects.OverrideStrategy> parameter to cope with the situation where the target type, or any of its ancestors, already implements the interface.
-The most common behavior is `OverrideStrategy.Ignore`, but the default value is `OverrideStrategy.Fail` consistently with other advice kinds.
+The most common behavior is `OverrideStrategy.Ignore`, but the default value is `OverrideStrategy.Fail`, consistent with other advice kinds.

 > [!NOTE]
 > Unlike in PostSharp, it is not necessary in Metalama for the aspect class to implement the introduced interface.